 Leaving the state does not nullify parental responsibility.
 You can and should still have paternity established.
 California can claim “long arm” jurisdiction over the father and require him to appear for paternity establishment.

-For further information and assistance with your paternity matter, we encourage you to contact a San Diego family law attorney at Moore, Schulman & Moore, APC.
+For further information and assistance with your paternity matter, we encourage you to contact an attorney at Moore, Schulman & Moore, APC.
 Call (858) 492-7968 to schedule a consultation.